ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving request to delete a Language with the input parameters (code) the system Updates the is_deleted flag to true in the List of languages DB against the code received in request
+On receiving request to delete a Language with the input parameters (code), the system Updates the is_deleted flag to true in the List of languages DB against the code received in request

 1. While deleting the list of language the system Validates if all required input parameters have been received as listed below for each specific request
 * code - character (3) - Mandatory